MicrosoftDocs/microsoft-365-community/Community/sharepoint-security-a-team-effort.md

 **Sites _connected_ to Microsoft 365 groups**

 When connected to a group, you still have the possibility to **share the _Site Only_**.
-Meaning that you don't have to share other resources associated with a Microsoft 365 group (_i.e.: shared mailbox, planner, etc..._).
+Meaning that you don't have to share other resources associated with a Microsoft 365 group (_i.e.: shared mailbox, Planner, etc..._).

 If however, you wish to share the site as well as including the user(s) within all the resources provisioned with the Microsoft 365 group, then you need to select **Invite people** >> **Add members to group**.
 The choice is yours! 😉